rojspencer/vim-colorminder/README.md

 attempt to shoot out a warning if a color scheme is not setting `g:colors_scheme`.

 Some color themes have multiple variations but don't update `g:colors_name` to reflect those.
 For example, the [sol](https://github.com/Pychimp/vim-sol.git) theme as 'sol' and 'sol-term'.
 If you set `:colorscheme sol-term` `g:colors_name` is only updated to be 'sol' and that's what gets remembered.
 Not sure if there is anything I can do about that.

+This was my first vim plugin.
+Was fun learning how to do this but things may not be perfect.